This project has reached its target. You may still donate to this project if you wish.

 Our bike library is currently available to schools and organisations doing cycle skills through Pedal Ready, but we'd like to make it more widely accessible with a bike trailer for transport.

-ReBicycle has re-homed over 1000 donated and repaired bikes in the Wellington region
+ReBicycle has re-homed almost 2000 donated and repaired bikes in the Wellington region.

 We also create opportunities for tamariki from all backgrounds to learn and challenge themselves on bikes.